tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 > The goal of grammar study is to increase comprehension.

-There are many different Japanese grammar resources out there.
+There are many Japanese grammar resources out there.
 Below you'll find the ones I think are worth reading.
-If you decide to read a grammar guide outside of this list, proceed with caution and apply the AJATT philosophy to spot the good stuff and filter out unnecessary parts.
+If you decide to read a grammar guide outside this list, proceed with caution and apply the AJATT philosophy to spot the good stuff and filter out unnecessary parts.